- Search The Registry

 Jack L. Cooper

 *Jack Cooper was born on this date in 1888.
 He was a Black ventriloquist, vaudeville performer, and radio announcer.

 From Memphis, TN.
 Jack L. Cooper was one of ten children of William and Lavina Cooper.
 Cooper quit school in the 5th grade to help support his family.
-He held a number of jobs and was a semi-pro baseball player and boxer, winning more than 100 bouts.
+He held several jobs and was a semi-pro baseball player and boxer, winning over 100 bouts.
 In 1905, Cooper found part of his calling on the vaudeville stage as a singer and dancer.
-Cooper was more than a performer, he wrote and produced skits and entire shows with his first wife Estelle (who was also a performer).
-He began his professional career as a writer for the Chicago Defender as a theater critic, but his love was in performing and he hoped to do that in the new medium of radio.
+Cooper was more than a performer; he wrote and produced skits and entire shows with his first wife, Estelle (who was also a performer).
+He began his professional career as a writer for the Chicago Defender as a theater critic, but his love was in performing, and he hoped to do that in the new medium of radio.

 After breaking into radio at a white-owned station in Washington, D.C., Cooper returned to Chicago to make his mark.
 His groundbreaking show, "The All-Negro Hour," debuted on Chicago's airwaves on November 3, 1929.
-Over the next thirty years, he became the city's first Black sportscaster, newscaster, and radio executive.
+Over the next thirty years, he became the city's first black sportscaster, newscaster, and radio executive.
 His commitment to Black youth matched Cooper's enthusiasm for radio.
-A resident of the nearby Morgan Park neighborhood, Cooper actively supported community groups including the South Side Boy's Club and the Morgan Park Youth Association.
-He went on to own his own radio station.
+A resident of the nearby Morgan Park neighborhood, Cooper actively supported community groups, including the South Side Boy's Club and the Morgan Park Youth Association.
+He went on to own his radio station.

 In 1966, the Chicago Park District acquired 4.3 acres of land in the West Pullman neighborhood with the help of the U.S. Department of Housing and Urban Development.
 Jack Cooper died on January 12, 1970.
 In 1975, the park district officially designated the site, Cooper Park, in his name.